micro-community/micro-docs/getting-started/README.md

 ## What is Micro?

-Micro is a system for building and managing distributed systems.
+Micro is a cloud native development framework

 Key components of Micro are as follows:

-* **Runtime**: a runtime environment for managing services including auth, config, discovery, networking, storage.
+* **Server**: a runtime environment for managing services including auth, config, discovery, networking, storage.
+* **Clients**: a http api, grpc proxy and command line for accessing services
-* **Framework**: a Go framework for writing services to be run in the runtime.
+* **Library**: a Go library for writing services to be run in the micro runtime.
 * **Clients**: multi-language clients to enable other programs to access Micro services.

 ## Install